dmurraykauai/100-days-of-code/log.md

 ## 100 Days Of Code - Log

+###Day 29: Januray 27, 2017

+**Today's Progress**: #Javascript30 building web cam app w/ filters.
+More js interview questions review

+**Thoughts**: It's actually good to be able to answer a few of these js interview questions and actually know the answer.
+Still some to learn.
+JS30 was a fun lesson today. @wakatime 1:04.

 ###Day 28: Januray 26, 2017

 **Today's Progress**: Spent hours today going over Javascript interview questions.